SMALL CRAFT ADVISORY ISSUED FOR THE BRITISH VIRGIN ISLANDS

 Winds over open waters: East-northeast at 26 to 41 km/h (14 to 22 knots; 16 to 25 mph), with strong gusts to around 63 km/h (34 knots; 39 mph).

-Wind waves and or wind swells: 1.5 to 2.5 meters or 5 to 8 feet and occasionally higher.
+Wind waves and or wind swells: 1.5 to 2.5 meters or 5 to 8 feet and occasionally higher, becoming Friday 2 to 3 meters (7 to 10 feet).
 Dominant wind wave period is 6 to 9 seconds.

 Potential Impacts: Loss of life at sea; injuries to mariners; damage or loss of boats and marine equipment; financial losses; disruption of fisheries and scarcity of fish products and disruption to marine transportation.